 There was a similarly close finish between Glenhuntly and Geelong Guild in the mixed U18 4x400m, with Glenhuntly’s Seb Hadaway holidng off Caleb Morrisey on the final leg for a 3:39.60 win.

 Sarah Billings sprinted home for a win in 4:24.53 in a tactically run 1500m, while in the men’s race Queensland’s Callum Davies timed his sprint home to perfection, taking the scalp of three-time Olympian Jeff Riseley, in a time of 3:43.51.

 A general view of Hagenauer’s Reserve at Box Hill, which played host to the 2019 Zatopek:10 meet.

-Our full collection of photos from the 2019 Zatopek:10 meet will be uploaded progressively over the coming days.
+Our full collection of photos from the 2019 Zatopek:10 meet are available here.